 Articles, alerts, events

-After serving as a lay missioner in Guatemala in the 1990s, Kathy McNeely was a member of the Maryknoll Office for Global Concerns staff for many years.
+Kathy McNeely, who served as a lay missioner in Guatemala and was a member of the Office for Global Concerns' staff for many years, wrote the following reflection.

 Gerry Lee serves as director of the Maryknoll Office for Global Concerns.
 He, his wife and their children lived as a Maryknoll mission family in Venezuela for 10 years in the late 1980s-1990s.

 The following reflection was prepared by Sr. Efu Nyaki, who works with women in Brazl.

 Fr.
 Steve Judd, who has ministered to the Andean people for many years, writes this reflection on the readings for the second Sunday of Lent.

 One of the greatest contemporary battles that we face today is the struggle to protect our natural world, which many indigenous cultures affectionately refer to as “Mother Earth,” which includes the interconnected web of living creatures that sustains and nurtures the balance of all life on this planet.